 Guillermo Cuellar - Host Potter

-Traveling in Venezuela where I was born, I came across the baskets, pots, weaving, and woodwork of native Indian people.
+I fell in love with the potter's wheel in college.
+Inspired by Bernard Leach’s A Potter's Book, I wanted to become a part of the historical sweep of this ancient and vital art.
+Travelling in Venezuela where I was born, I came across the baskets, pots, weaving and woodwork of native Indian people.
 It was not only the handwork I loved but also how these pieces brought people together, as the focus of almost every activity.
-The way these people integrated their art with their lives remains an ideal to me.
-I make pots for daily use mainly for the preparation and sharing of food.
+The way these people integrate their art with their lives remains an ideal to me, as I have chosen to make pots for daily use, for the preparation and sharing of food.

 18855 263rd St, Shafer, MN 55074